oscar6echo/jupyterlab-aggrid/README.md

 # jupyterlab_aggrid

-A JupyterLab extension for rendering .dot files.
+A JupyterLab extension for rendering .csv files as aggrid instances.

 ## Overview